 Everyone Has the Right

-Everyone Has the Right is a scheme supported by Amnesty International UK and encourages writers exploring human rights stories to create compelling and thought-provoking theatre.
+Everyone Has the Right was a scheme iceandfire ran for five years in conjunction with Amnesty International UK to encourage writers exploring human rights stories.

 Jan Goodman in ‘One Hour Eighteen Minutes’

 “Truth in drama is forever elusive.
 You never quite find it but the search for it is compulsive.
 The search is clearly what drives the endeavour.
 The search is your task.”